 - Freshly ground black pepper

-1 Put a 2 quart pot of salted water (about 1 Tbsp of salt) on to boil.
+1 Put salted water on to boil: Put a 2 quart pot of salted water (about 1 Tbsp of salt) on to boil.
 While the water is heating, start the chicken cooking in the next step.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Broccoli, Chicken, and Almond Sauté on Simply Recipes.
 Thank you!Print